marmello77/network-significance/README.md

 ## Acknowledgments

-We thank our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, who gave us grants, fellowships, and scholarships.
+We thank our labmates and our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, who gave us grants, fellowships, and scholarships.
 Last, but not least, we thank the [Stack Overflow Community](https://stackoverflow.com), where we solve most of our coding dilemmas.

 ## Suggested readings